CodeDepotIV/UMI_Tag_FASTQ_PE/README.md

 ## Testing

-This shell script has been tested and confirmed to work on CentOS 7.
+This shell script has been tested and confirmed to work on CentOS 7 and Ubuntu.
 To test the script, download the `subA.fq.gz` and `subB.fq.gz` files in the **test_data** folder to a suitable directory and execute:

 `bash umi_tag_header.sh - a subA.fq.gz -b subB.fq.gz`